 Contact a Washington D.C.
 Construction Accident Attorney Today

 If you were injured in or lost your loved one to a construction site accident, you need the help of an experienced construction site accident attorney like those at Lightfoot Law, PLLC.
-The litigators at Lightfoot Law, PLLC in Washington, D.C. guide injured individuals through the process of seeking compensation for losses suffered in construction site accidents.
+The Washington D.C work injury lawyer at Lightfoot Law, PLLC in Washington, D.C. guide injured individuals through the process of seeking compensation for losses suffered in construction site accidents.

 Our law firm represents clients in the District of Columbia and Maryland.
 To schedule your free initial consultation with our office, call 202-919-5453 or contact us online.